lucas3z/infinite-scroll-blog/readme.md

 # Infinite Scroll Blog

-Scroll to fetch more posts from the [jsonplaceholder](https://jsonplaceholder.typicode.com/) API and filter them by keyword
+Scroll to fetch more posts from [jsonplaceholder](https://jsonplaceholder.typicode.com/) API and filter them by keyword

 - Fetch initial posts from API and display
 - Scroll down, show loader and fetch next set of posts